5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

 {: .warning }
 This documentation is currently **under development and subject to change**.
 It reflects outcomes elaborated by 5G-MAG members.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# Workflows and Requirements in the context of Content Production & Contribution
+# Workflows and Requirements for Content Production & Contribution

 The [Scenarios and Use Cases](../Production_Contribution_Scenarios.html) page identified two reference scenarios.
 The workflows in relation to the booking and usage of network capabilities are described here with a focus on quality of service (QoS).